Corrosion and structural integrity

 Other materials undergoing corrosion in buildings include galvanised steels and welded materials.
-We have experts in galvanised steel corrosion how we perform corrosion studies on welded structures assessing particularly those problems are and he heat affected zone.
+We have experts in galvanised steel corrosion and we perform corrosion studies on welded structures, assessing what particularly those problems are and the heat-affected zone.
 Joining metals can often lead to quality issues even in the absence of welding by galvanic corrosion and we have developed expertise in assessing those issues.
-Other issues that joints can include pitting and crevice corrosion which we can assess and the laboratory or by means of failure analysis.
+Other issues that joints can include pitting and crevice corrosion which we can assess in the laboratory or by means of failure analysis.

 Recent additions to our experimental suite include QUV testing to assess the effects of sunlight on the ageing of polymer and coated structures.

-Long term assessment of the resistance of materials to corrosion can before formed by salt spray testing which we have on-site.
+Long-term assessment of the resistance of materials to corrosion can be formed by salt spray testing which we have onsite.

 Metallic coatings can be extremely complicated.
 Techniques such as an anodising, sheradising, metal spray coating, nitriding and PVD coating are required by modern industry to provide the highest possible protection of structures and provide the best possible performance in extreme environments.
 Our experts are able to provide analysis of all these materials and advise on any quality issues experienced by end users.
 We also help providers of coatings to develop new treatments through research and development programmes.